Uber is arguably the most popular ride sharing company . It is currently available in more than 700 cities worldwide.

 Once upon a time, if you needed a ride, you would probably find yourself standing on the street trying to catch a cab or calling a taxi company for a ride.

+The good news is that you do not need a wav app.
 The Uber app makes things a lot easier and simpler.
 The only thing you need is a smartphone Android or iPhone and to download the Uber app.

 Uber is so convenient because it provides a cashless experience.